vinnycascone/programming-for-data-analytics/assignments/README.md

 ---

 ## **How to Access the Repository**
-Choose one of the following repository formats:
-**Repository Structure**:

    - Through the main repository 'Programming for Data Analytics' that contains three repositories:

      - `PFDA-assignments`: Assignments 2, 3, 5, and 6.